Pubcon Liveblog: Link Building through Press Outreach

 - Press links are important for small, local sites as well as big, national sites

 Caveat: Going after press links is hard work and takes time and money.
-When approaching this type of link building, you are going to face rejection from reporters.
+When approaching this type of link building/link earning process, you are going to face rejection from reporters.

 Have something to say.
 A lot of people think they can reach out to the press without having something to say.
 Whatever you’re pitching must be newsworthy.
 You have to be helpful, know your stuff, and build a decent press page.